GoogleCloudPlatform/covid-19-open-data/README.md

 csv / json files, which can be easily merged due to the use of consistent geographic (and temporal) keys.

-**NOTE: The URL endpoint for the data has changed, please see the updated links below**

 | Table | Keys<sup>1</sup> | Content | URL | Source<sup>2</sup> |
 | ----- | ---------------- | ------- | --- | ------------------ |
 | [Main](#main) | `[key][date]` | Flat table with records from (almost) all other tables joined by `date` and/or `key`  | [main.csv](https://storage.googleapis.com/covid19-open-data/v2/main.csv) | All tables below |